Edenderry – A Charming Canal Town in County Offaly

 Fishing and Watersports

 The canal supports a healthy fishery; anglers can expect tench, roach, pike and bream.
-All fishing is catch‑and‑release, preserving the ecosystem for future visitors.
+All fishing is catch‑and‑release, preserving the ecosystem.
 For the adventurous, the Irish Parachute Club operates from a nearby airfield, offering tandem sky‑dives in a Pilatus PC‑6 Porter or Cessna 206.

 Historic Ruins

-- Blundell Castle – The ruin on Blundell Hill displays architectural phases from the early 15th century to the late 17th century.
-While the structure is fenced for safety, the surrounding water tower provides a striking backdrop.
+• Blundell Castle – The ruin on Blundell Hill displays architectural phases from the early 15th century to the late 17th century.
+The site is fenced for safety; the adjacent water tower provides a striking backdrop.

 Golf